Mars habitat: Temporary vs permanent habitation

 A short term stay on the surface of Mars does not require a habitat to have a large volume or complete shielding from radiation.
 The situation would be similar to the International Space Station, where individuals receive an unusually high amount of radiation for a short duration and then leave.
 A small and light habitat can be transported to Mars and used immediately.

-Long term permanent habitats require much more volume (i.e.:greenhouse) and thick shielding to minimize the annual dose of radiation received.
-This type of habitat is too large and heavy to be sent to Mars, and must be constructed making use of some local resources.
+Long term permanent habitats require much more volume to house things such as a greenhouse and thick shielding to minimize the annual dose of radiation received.
+This type of habitat is too large and heavy to be sent to Mars, and likely would be constructed making use of some local resources.
 Possibilities include covering structures with ice or soil, excavating subterranean spaces or sealing the ends of an existing lava tube.

 A larger settlement may be able to have a larger medical staff, increasing the ability to deal with health issues and emergencies.
-Whereas a small expedition of 4–6 may be able to have 1 medical doctor, an outpost of 20 might be able to have more than one and nurses, in addition to those with emergency or paramedic training.
+Whereas a small expedition of 4–6 people may only be able to have 1 medical doctor, an outpost of 20 might be able to have more than one and nurses, in addition to those with emergency or paramedic training.
 A full settlement may be able to achieve the same level of care as a contemporary Earth hospital.